directus/directus/docs/guides/extensions/panels-create-items.md

 </v-dialog>
 ```

-Use a `blockquote` to output a response using the `response_format` value and the `render-template` component.
+Use a `blockquote` to output a response using the `responseFormat` value and the `render-template` component.
 When you
 supply the `collection`, `template`, and `formResponse` to this component, it will replace all placeholder variables.

 If the form response is empty, output `formError` which contains the details of the error.